nwithan8/Bots/README.md

 <a href="https://discordapp.com/oauth2/authorize?client_id=501074195019726850&scope=bot">ESPN Probability Bot</a>: A Discord bot that can pull the Win Probability of an NCAA football game from ESPN's website.
 Code: Coming soon.

+PlexDiscordManager: A Discord bot that can add, remove and manage users to a Plex Media Server.
+Code: https://github.com/nwithan8/PlexDiscordManager

 BBMHelper: A Slack bot that can assist with my Plex Media Server, offering search results, library sizes, popular items and suggestions.
 No longer maintained; suggestion feature ported to PlexRecs bot.
 # Assisting
 Mellow: A Discord bot to interact with Ombi, Tautulli, Sonarr and Radarr.
 Rewriting PlexRecs to integrate.
 Code: https://github.com/nwithan8/Mellow